dumlutimuralp/antrea-packet-walks/part_b/README.md

 The current flow is a NEW and TRACKED flow and additionally it is coming from the gateway interface hence its reg0[0..15] was already set to "1" earlier in Table 10 (Section 5.1). <b>So the current flow matches the first flow entry in Table 105</b>.
 The actions in the first flow entry are as following :

-- to commit this tracked flow to conntrack table and hand it over to Table 110 (actions=ct(commit,table=110..))
+- commit this tracked flow to conntrack table and hand it over to Table 110 (actions=ct(commit,table=110..))
 - set the NXM_NX_CT_MARK[] register to 0x20 (load:0x20)

 The next stop is Table 110.